 Local Cuisine

 No trip to Alaska is complete without indulging in the local cuisine.
-The flavors are rustic, fresh, and perfectly suited to this rugged place.
+The flavours are rustic, fresh, and ideally suited to this rugged place.

 - Seafood Feasts: Think king crab legs, sockeye salmon grilled to perfection, and halibut tacos.
 Head to local spots in Seward or Juneau for an authentic taste.